SubCommand Name and Help¶

 $ python main.py --help

-// The command name now is call-users and the help text is "Help from callback for users.".
+// The help text is now "Help from callback for users.".

 Usage: main.py [OPTIONS] COMMAND [ARGS]...